Consumer Products

 1 week ago

-As of April 10, 2025, the company has received 5 reports of lids being opened during use in Canada, and no reports of injury.
-In the United States, the company has received 106 reports of burn injuries.
+As of June 3, 2025, the company has received 5 reports of mold in the air conditioners in Canada, with no reports of symptoms.
+In the United States, the company has received 152 reports of mold in the air conditioners, including 17 reports of consumers experiencing symptoms such as respiratory infections, allergic reactions, coughing, sneezing and/or sore throats from mold exposure.

 Consumer product safety